 The baths were built between 298 and 306.
 They occupied a terrain that measured about 380 by 370 metres, making the Baths of Diocletianus the largest in the city.
 Even though they are named after the emperor Diocletianus (284-305), they were actually commissioned by his co-ruler Maximianus.
 Many buildings had to be levelled before construction could begin, but the pre-existing Temple of the Gens Flavia, built by the emperor Domitianus (81-96), was spared and became part of the bath complex.
 In order to provide the baths with water, a new branch was added to the old Aqua Marcia aqueduct (built in 144 BCE).
 A good plan of the baths can be found in the Atlas of Ancient Rome, and those who do not have this magnificent book can have a look at this website or this one, which are equally informative.

-The baths had the standard layout to be found throughout the Roman Empire, the only difference being that this was a much larger complex, larger even than the Baths of Caracalla opened in 216.
+The baths had the standard layout to be found throughout the Roman Empire, the only difference being that this was a much larger complex, larger even than the Baths of Caracalla that opened their doors in 216.
 The Baths of Diocletianus could accommodate up to 3.000 people.
 These could undress in the apodyteria, then proceed to the frigidarium, tepidarium and caldarium (cold, lukewarm and hot baths respectively), exercise on the palaestrae (exercise fields) and go for a swim in the huge natatio (swimming pool).
 The complex was entirely walled, and on the west side there was an immense exedra (a semi-circular apse) with a diameter of about 160 metres.
 Nowadays this is the Piazza della Repubblica.
 On this side of the baths there were two circular buildings on the corners of the wall, one to the north and the other to the south of the exedra.
 The sources use different names for these buildings, for instance rotundas, pavilions or towers.
 They were most likely entrance buildings, which gave visitors access to the bath complex.

 Both circular buildings have more or less been preserved.
 The southern building can be found in the Via del Viminale and currently houses a restaurant that has the appropriate name Ristorante Terme di Diocleziano.
 The northern building would be transformed into a church, the San Bernardo alle Terme, almost thirteen centuries after its completion.
 The two entrance buildings had four entrances each.
 There were two on the street side and two more inside.
 One of these gave access to the bath complex and the other to a rectangular colonnaded hall.
 The purpose of these halls (one on either side) has yet to be determined.
 It has been suggested that the halls were libraries, but these were more likely situated on the other side of the complex, on the east side behind the natatio.
 According to the Atlas of Ancient Rome the rectangular halls may simply have been passageways.